-You might be able to buy get into your first home for just $1,000.
-Call (303) 222-0027 or e-mail email@example.com for a free list of loan programs that are available for first time home buyers.
+You might be able to get into your first home for just $1,000.
+Please call (303) 222-0027 or e-mail email@example.com for a free list of loan programs that are available for first time home buyers.

-If you’re a first time home buyer, you might not be aware of the steps involved in buying a condo, townhome, duplex, or house.
+If you are a first time home buyer, you might not be aware of the steps involved in buying a condo, loft, townhome, duplex, or house.
 Some of these steps can be super fun, while others are a bit tedious.

 Here’s a look at the first time home buying process, as a step by step process…